Ne0n09/cloudflared-remotefalcon/docs/install/cloudflare.md

 ## Automatic Configuration

-With a Cloudflare API key the steps below can be automated utilizing the [setup_cloudflare.sh](../about/scripts.md#setup_cloudflaresh) script.
+- With a Cloudflare API key the manual configuration steps below can be automated utilizing the [configure-rf](../about/scripts.md#configure-rfsh) script and providing the Cloudflare API token when prompted.

+- The configure-rf script will then call the [setup_cloudflare](../about/scripts.md#setup_cloudflaresh) script.

-If issues are encountered with the script you can still follow the sections below to verify settings manually.
+- If issues are encountered with the script you can still follow the sections below to verify settings manually.

 ### Create Cloudflare API Token